JhayStark/JhayStark/README.md

 - 👋 Hi, I’m Joel Amenuvor
 - 👀 I’m interested in Software development
 - 🌱 I’m a Full Stack developer, using JavaScript and the MERN Stack.
-- 💞️ I’m looking to collaborate on projects that can help me gain experience.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me, email: jaamen5@gmail.com

 <!---